charlie-tango/hooks/packages/useMouseClosestEdge/readme.md

 # useMouseClosestEdge

-Get the closest edge in a given element relative to the current mouse cursor position.
+Get the closest edge within an element relative to the mouse position.

 > Checkout the [Storybook](https://ct-hooks.netlify.com/?path=/story/usemouseclosestedge--readme) demo.